Student Worker Handbook

 St. John's University is committed to maintaining a drug-free workplace in compliance with applicable laws.
 The unlawful possession, use, distribution, dispensing, sale or manufacture of controlled substances is prohibited on University premises.

-To comply with the Smoke-Free Air Act as enacted by the city of New York, and in order to provide employees and students with a healthy environment, it is the policy of St. John’s University to prohibit smoking in all building and facilities.
-University policy also prohibits smoking within 30 feet of any entrance, exit, open window or air intake to a building or facility.
+To comply with the Smoke-Free Air Act as enacted by the city of New York, and in order to provide employees and students with a healthy environment, it is the policy of St. John’s University to prohibit smoking and use of electronic cigarrettes in all building and facilities.
+University policy also prohibits smoking and use of electronic cigarrettes within 30 feet of any entrance, exit, open window or air intake to a building or facility.

 Services Provided by Campus Public Safety